rgeraldes24/solc/docs/control-structures.rst

     The low-level functions ``call``, ``delegatecall`` and
-    ``staticcall`` return ``true`` as their first return value if the account called is non-existent, as part of the design of the EVM.
+    ``staticcall`` return ``true`` as their first return value if the account called is non-existent, as part of the design of the ZVM.
 Account existence must be checked prior to calling if needed.

 Exceptions can contain error data that is passed back to the caller in the form of :ref:`error instances <errors>`.